liampuk/minikeys/README.md

 - [ ] fix on iOS
 - [ ] add midi parser and player
 - [ ] add tuning mode (perfect atm, out of tune with actual piano)
+- [ ] move keyboard with mouse in example